Quadriffis/immortal-millionaire/7 - reach financial independence & retirement.md

 There are many news outlets that will gladly proclaim that the 4% number is wrong because the study is from 1994 where interest rates were higher.
 These sensationalist non-experts lack long term historical perspective.
 In fact the original researcher recently crunched the numbers based on recent market data and in his own words:

 > The "4% rule" is actually the "4.5% rule"- I modified it some years ago on the basis of new research.
 The 4.5% is the percentage you could "safely" withdraw from a tax-advantaged portfolio (like an IRA, Roth IRA, or 401(k)) the first year of retirement, with the expectation you would live for 30 years in retirement.
 After the first year, you "throw away" the 4.5% rule and just increase the dollar amount of your withdrawals each year by the prior year's inflation rate. [^See this wonderful 'Ask me Anything' on reddit: https://www.reddit.com/r/financialindependence/comments/6vazih/im_bill_bengen_and_i_first_proposed_the_4_safe/]

+Note for non US citizens: the IRA/401(k) stuff mentioned above is how the US allows its citizens to invest money for their own pensions.
+Most other countries do not work like this.
+In the Netherlands for example I can only open a regular investment account and get no tax benefits for saving for retirement.

 Of course there are posibilities that a black swan event occurs and everything we thought we knew about money goes out the window.
 This chance is however quite low and leaves us with no strategy to plan.